What is The Difference Between Cyber Security vs. Cyber Resilience?

 The main differences between these terms are about the elements they cover.
 While cyber security is responsible for data confidentiality, integrity, availability, and authenticity, cyber resilience’s duties are backing up, blocking, protecting, and restoring.
 That’s why they complement each other.
 Together, they can build a solid information security strategy.
 So, companies should be aware of their benefits and build the strategy carefully.
 In this way, preventing data breaches and limiting its damage are achievable goals.

-How to integrate cyber resilience strategy in the existing cyber security plan?
+- How to integrate cyber resilience strategy into the existing cyber security plan?

 To integrate a solid cyber resilience strategy, you should create a framework first.
 Then, after assessing the risk, you should evaluate the resources as a whole.
-Finally, you should detect cyber threats to come up with a protection and recovery strategy.
+Finally, you should detect cyber threats to develop a protection and recovery strategy.
 By having a cyber resilience strategy, sensitive data can be protected in any case.

 - Does cyber resilience replace cyber security?